-But with the financial support of abolitionists, Smith pursued his dream across the ocean, attending the University of Glasgow in Scotland to become a pioneer: the first African American to earn a medical degree.
-Smith achieved so much in his life, but not the recognition he deserved from his colleagues in the medical community.
-Mahoney was one of the first black members of the organization that later became the American Nurses Association (A: In 1837, he became the first black American to receive a medical degree, although he had to enroll in the University of Glasgow School of Medicine due to the racist practices of admission to the U. Vivien Thomas followed in the footsteps of other African Americans who made advances in medicine and helped improve people's lives.
+Smith achieved a great deal in his life, but he was not given the recognition he deserved from his colleagues in the medical community.
+Vivien Thomas followed in the footsteps of other African Americans who made advances in medicine and helped improve people's lives.
+In 1837, he became the first black American to receive a medical degree, although he had to enroll in the University of Glasgow School of Medicine due to the racist practices of admission to the US.
+Dr.